jmkcoder/odyssey-uplink-protocol/QUICK_START.md

 1. Explore the [full documentation](../Odyssey%20Uplink%20Protocol.md) to learn more about the protocol
 2. Check out the [integration examples](../src/services/integration/examples) for more advanced usage
-3. Use the [migration script](../src/scripts/migrate-uplink.js) to update existing projects

 ---